 How Florence Welch was inspired to write Dog Days Are Over

-A London commute gave Florence + The Machine a huge hit in 2009... here's how.
+A London commute gave Florence + The Machine a huge hit... here's how.

 Welch had spotted a work by the Swiss artist Ugo Rondinone: The words DOG DAYS ARE OVER, written in large, rainbow coloured letters on the side of the South Bank's Hayward Gallery.